openjdk/babylon-docs/site/articles/auto-diff.md

 # Automatic differentiation of Java code using Code Reflection

 #### Paul Sandoz {.author}

-#### February 2024 {.date}
+#### February 2024, Updated Dec 2025 {.date}

 In this article we will explain what is automatic differentiation, why it is useful, and how we can use Code Reflection to help implement automatic differentiation of Java methods.

 Code Reflection is a Java platform feature being researched and developed under OpenJDK Project [Babylon](https://openjdk.org/projects/babylon/).

 We will introduce Code Reflection concepts and APIs as we explain the problem